Newtopian/verbose-garbagezo/About_Code.md

 > And when it has gone past, I will turn the inner eye to see its path.
 > Where the fear has gone there will be nothing.
 Only I will remain."

-or you think this is actually a pretty good representation of your state of mind in this case and not some sick joke from the you above.
+OR

+You look at this image and without a hint of sarcasm truly feel zen cause you KNOW how to fix this, fast and easy !
+Aint nothing the univese can throw at you that will not make you finish this cup of tea before getting the situation under control.

 ![it's fine](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExeGpzOTF1ZDkyYWYyMDk0NmYzcGtzODB4enA5azdmYXBrM21ueTluNSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/NTur7XlVDUdqM/giphy.gif)

 The biggest wins I've made were not so much that super algorithm, or how I made this bit super efficient.
 But how I got a manually, error prone, and non-resilient process that would take hours (weeks in one case) down to mere minutes but most of all...

-A brain dead operation you could confidently do very drunk while still at a bar with just your cell-phone to interact with the system.
+A brain dead operation you could confidently do very drunk while still at a bar with just your cell-phone to interact with the system. (literally a true story... for another time)

 Dont try and manage fear, just remove it's root cause !